riconaef/Creating-a-GUI/README.md

 # Creating-a-GUI
-This script creates a GUI with interactively plots.
-Moreover, calculations of stiffnes parameters can be carried out to
+A GUI with interactively plots.

+### Follwoing are the used libraries
+pandas<br />
+numpy<br />
+mplcursors<br />
+tkinter<br />
+pandastable<br />
+matplotlib<br />

+### Project Motivation
+The data are measured on the field in a borehole to estimate the elasticy of the rock.
+With the help of this program, the E-Modul and G-Modul can be calculated with the help of interactively plots.

+### File Descriptions
+GUI_Dilatometer.p<br />

+The program should run in Python without problems.